How Driver Identification can Kickstart a Safer Driving Culture

 Often, it's just a few individuals causing the majority of infringements, incidents, and exhibiting poor driving behaviour.
-Unfortunately, without the ability to confidentially identify these employees, any training is likely to be less effective.
-You’ll know you have a problem but won’t be able to pinpoint who is causing the issue.
-And unless you can directly link an employee to a particular cause of concern, they are unlikely to alter their behaviour.
+Without the ability to confidentially identify these employees, training efforts can be less effective.
+While you may know there’s a problem, pinpointing who is responsible is often difficult.
+Without directly linking a driver to a specific issue, it’s unlikely that behaviour will change.

-Driver behaviour provides a means to close that information gap.
-Suddenly every trip is attributed to an individual user, and Fleet Managers can start addressing driving trends that lie beyond accepted parameters.
+Driver behaviour data helps close this information gap.
+By attributing each trip to an individual driver, Fleet Managers can address trends and behaviours that deviate from accepted standards.

-GPS tracking opens the door to a wealth of data about how fleet vehicles are driven.
-While it might be tempting to comb through the data for single instances of speeding, excessive acceleration, or braking, it is rarely practical.
-Where the data is more powerful is looking at trends.
+GPS tracking provides a wealth of data about fleet vehicle usage.
+While it may be tempting to focus on individual instances of speeding, excessive acceleration or braking, it is rarely practical.
+Looking at long-term trends is far more powerful.

 While speeding is never a good idea, there are occasional instances where it may be considered acceptable.
-For example, perhaps a driver needs to overtake a tractor on a highway, or it's an instance of slightly drifting above the speed limit before correcting.
+For example, overtaking a tractor on a highway, or of slightly drifting above the speed limit before correcting.
 Penalising drivers for single instances of speeding can have a detrimental impact on organisational culture and attitudes towards GPS tracking.
 At the end of the day, you want every employee to want to drive safely.
 A punitive approach is rarely the right solution.

 However, if the GPS data identifies a regular pattern of behaviour over a period of weeks or months, it can indicate the need for proactive action.
-A trend is a much more powerful call to action than a single data point.
-It’s important to consider the human factor when looking at driver behaviour.
+Trends, rather than isolated events, are a much stronger call to action.
+When analysing driver behaviour, it's important to consider the human factor.

 Having data on individual employee performance is irrelevant unless you can analyse it for key insights.
 We know Fleet Managers are incredibly time-poor; trawling through data points is a low priority.
 That’s where Smartrak’s Dashboard comes in.